TI-Planet/API/README.md

 *	 2 : "Invalid API key !"
 *	10 : "No request type given !"
 *	11 : "Unrecognized request type : 'xxxxx' !"
-*	20 : "Neither 'name' nor 'author' parameter given !"
+*	20 : "Neither 'name' nor 'author' nor 'platform' parameter given !"
-*	30 : "No arcID given !"
+*	30 : "No archive id ('arcID') given !"
 *	31 : "The archive does not exist !"
 *	32 : "The archive is private !"